Skip to main content

 Stability

 Fovea is pre-1.0.
 Versions are semver-shaped but the pre-1.0 contract is narrower than post-1.0 semver.
-This page documents what is stable within v0.3.x (the active line) and what is not. v0.2.x continues as a maintenance line for the 0.2.0 RBAC framework; v0.1.x continues as a maintenance line for the 0.1.0 export format.
-The policy below applies to all three.
+This page documents what is stable on the active release branch and what is not.
+Older maintenance branches preserve the contracts they shipped under; the policy below applies on every branch.

 • The JSONL export format.
-A file written by any v0.3.x release imports into any other v0.3.x release on the same instance.
+A file written by one patch release on a given line imports into any other patch release on the same line.
 The first line is always a metadata provenance record; every subsequent line is one record with a type discriminator.
-Cross-version exports between v0.2.x and v0.3.x are intentionally not supported; the v0.3.0 removal of the TimeSpan and gloss-string back-compat shims (see below) changes the in-memory shape that an importer reconstructs.
+Cross-major-version exports are intentionally not supported because each major may change the in-memory shape that an importer reconstructs.

 • Database migrations under server/prisma/migrations/.
 A landed migration is never rewritten.
 Schema evolution is forward-only; see "Schema evolution" below.